PHYS - Physics

 A general physics course for those who have not had adequate preparation for PHYS 313.
 Emphasizes problem solving using selected areas of physics, including vectors, one-dimensional motion, rotational motion, equilibrium, elasticity, hydrostatics, thermal effects, lenses and mirrors.
 Prerequisite: MATH 112.

 PHYS 195.
 Introduction to Modern Astronomy (3).

-General education introductory course.
-A survey of astronomy for the student with little or no background in science or math.
+General education math and natural sciences introductory course.
+Surveys astronomy for the student with little or no background in science or math.
 The nature and evolution of the universe and objects in it are considered from the perspective of the question: Why do things happen the way they do?
 May include comparison of the planets, stars and black holes, galaxies and quasars, and the expansion of the universe.